Atlanta DUI Lawyer

 Felony DUI: You’ll face felony charges for DUI if you have four or more convictions within ten years.
 Felony DUI is punishable by a minimum of one year, but no more than five years, in a Georgia State prison.
 Additional penalties may include 240 hours of community service, probation, supervised alcohol treatment, and DUI school.

 Penalties for a DUI are much more severe if you get into an accident in which someone is injured or killed.
 You could face charges for DUI Serious Injury by Vehicle or Vehicular Homicide.
-Call our Atlanta DUI lawyers today if you’re being charged with DUI with serious injury.
+Call us today if you’re being charged with DUI with serious injury.